Jonas-Verhellen/Bayesian-Illumination/README.md

 [![License: APGL](https://img.shields.io/github/license/daq-tools/wireviz-web)](https://opensource.org/license/agpl-v3)

 **Graph-Based Bayesian Illumination (GB-BI)** is an open-source software library that aims to make state-of-the-art, quality-diversity optimisation techniques infused with Bayesian optimisation easily accessible to scientific experts in medicinal chemistry and cheminformatics.
-We provide a modular codebase, novel benchmarks, and extensive documentation.
+In addition to outperforming both deep generative models and standard genetic algorithms, GB-BI also generates a larger diversity of high-scoring molecules than a standard quality-diversity methods.
+In this repo, we provide a modular codebase, novel benchmarks, and extensive documentation for GB-BI.

 [Overview](#overview) | [Getting Started](#getting-started) | [Documentation](https://jonas-verhellen.github.io/Bayesian-Illumination/index.html#)| [Paper](https://arxiv.org) | [Benchmarks](https://github.com/Jonas-Verhellen/Bayesian-Illumination)